jakejhansen/jakejhansen.github.io/Week_Reports/week1.md

 Data should be coming in, so need to set up last part of the framework for processing the incomming data.
 Also have to get a better overview of literature which will partly be done tomorrow (Friday) when I´m not at trackman.

 - [ ] Look into docker
+- [ ] Write introduction to the report.
 - [ ] Annotate bounding box of the frames
 - [ ] Figure out which computer to use for DL applications
 - [ ] Sign contract